shopware/docs/guides/hosting/installation-updates/deployments/deployment-with-deployer.md

 ## Overview

-Automized deployments shouldn't be a pain and have several advantages like lower failure rates, reproducible builds, and they increase the overall productivity, because actual testing can get more attention.
+Automized deployments shouldn't be a pain and have several advantages, like lower failure rates and reproducible builds.
+Also, they increase overall productivity because actual testing can get more attention.

-This article explains the fundamental steps it takes, to deploy Shopware 6 to a certain infrastructure, focussing on continuous deployment using [GitLab CI](https://docs.gitlab.com/ee/ci/) and [Deployer](https://deployer.org/).
-[Deployer](https://deployer.org/) is a deployment tool written in PHP.
+This article explains the fundamental steps to deploy Shopware 6 to a certain infrastructure, focussing on continuous deployment using [GitLab CI](https://docs.gitlab.com/ee/ci/) and [Deployer](https://deployer.org/) (a deployment tool written in PHP).

 {% hint style="info" %}
-This "certain infrastructure" will be called "target server" in the following.
+This "certain infrastructure" will be called "target server" in the following.//todoh1
 {% endhint %}

 ## Video